autodesk-cloud/ochopod/docs/concepts.rst

 re-forking it.

 .. note::
-   You can define custom logic to handle the sub-process health-check and tear down.
+   You can also define custom logic to handle the sub-process health-check and tear down.
+The default tear down is implemented by sending a SIGTERM and waiting for the sub-process to terminate (for up to a minute).

 Upon fatal failures the pod will gracefully slip into a dead state but will still be reachable (for instance to grab its logs).
 Additional requests are also supported to manually restart the sub-process or turn it on/off.
 During